3eboo/airflow-etl/README.md

     $ chmod +x init-user-db.sh

-Otherwise the docker-compose might not successfully finish postgres being stuck in the volumes step (see `docker-compose.yml`)
+Only if docker-compose does not successfully finish (postgres being stuck in the volumes step) (see `docker-compose.yml`)

 ### Check if you can access